By Cat, Feb 2019

 - Alpha lipoic acid – There are two forms of lipoic acid: R- and S- lipoic acid.
 The R-form is far more biologically active in the body (primarily as an antioxidant and free-radical scavenger) than the S-form.
 The R- form is an antioxidant and free-radicals scavenger produced by the body.
 See below for more.

-The Top 9 foods/supplements cited by Dr. Axe (1) are:
+The following are cited by Dr. Axe (1A):

 - Milk thistle [I take this as part of my Liver-Support tincture from Swan Valley Herbs];